 That’s changing though, and cross-progression is finally arriving in Operation Solar Raid.
 Here’s what you need to know.

 Cross-progression, as described by Ubisoft, “allows you to play the game on one platform and continue your progression on another, as long as your Ubisoft account is linked to the target platform.”

-The initial cross-progression launch on June 30 will involve PC and cloud-gaming services Stadia and Luna only.
-Console cross-progression, linking Xbox and PlayStation with PC for the first time, will launch in early 2022.
+The initial cross-progression launched on June 30, 2021, and allows for PC and Amazon Luna owners to transfer progress.
+Console cross-progression, linking Xbox and PlayStation with PC for the first time, is now live as part of Operation Solar Raid in December 2022.

 All your operators, cosmetics, and currencies will now be shared across accounts and platforms when you link them together.
 Ranked stats will also combine somewhat but won’t be shared between platforms — you will have separate ranks across both inputs.

 Players who merge their accounts will receive an Alpha Pack for their troubles too.